PrasannaVenkadesh/Py2SMS/README.md

 * Open your Terminal

 		$ w2sms-login
-The above command is a one-time command, you need to execute everytime, once you enter Login Credentials it will be saved.
+The above command is a one-time command, you do not need to execute this everytime, once you enter Login Credentials it will be saved.

 * Enter the Login Details